 - Informatics-Driven Quality Measurement

-- Population & Public Health (in development)
+- Population & Public Health

 Each priority begins with a series of statements describing what AMIA believes – Principles that describe the values intrinsic to the pillar and viewed through an informatics lens.
 A series of Policy Positions are resultant from these Principles, and they are supported through evidence in peer-reviewed literature.